 “It should be borne in mind that there is nothing more difficult to arrange, more doubtful of success, and more dangerous to carry through than initiating changes in a state’s constitution.
 The innovator makes enemies of all those who prospered under the old order, and only lukewarm support is forthcoming from those who would prosper under the new.”

 Much has been written about the subject of leadership.
 Leadership is critical to the achievement of high performance, no matter what your business or area of responsibility.
 It is also essential in helping others aspire to and attain high levels of performance for themselves and the organisation.
 Leadership has not stood still in the last decade and is continually being crafted to ensure that modern theories and practice are meeting the new demands of the marketplace (currently there are 80 models to choose from but of these can be collated under 5 or 6 headings or approaches).Read More >>>>>>>>>>>>

-A JoHari window is a cognitive psychological tool created by Joseph Luft and Harry Ingham to help people better understand their interpersonal communication and relationships.
-It is used primarily in self-help groups and corporate settings as a heuristic exercise (this method is particularly used to rapidly come to a solution that is hoped to be close to the best possible answer, or ‘optimal solution’).
+Four Windows on the Organisation and Blindness A JoHari window is a cognitive psychological tool created by Joseph Luft and Harry Ingham to help people better understand their interpersonal communication and relationships.
+Can you apply it to a business?

 Often businesses are viewed from a single linear dimension rather than looking at it as a multi-domain.
 If you are familiar with the work of the Cognitive Psychologists Luft and Ingham (the JOHARI Window) then you will recognise the model in our article.
 All that we have done is to take a simple concept of feedback and information sharing which impacts on the size of any window and apply it in the context of a business.
 Read More >>>>>>>>>>>>